 Hang on your front door with a wreath hanger, and enjoy the colorful view!

 PS.
-You can also make a pretty DIY pom pom wreath in muted colors like this one that I did live on TV last week.
+You can also make a pretty DIY pom pom wreath in muted colors like this one that I made on live on TV recently.
 The options are endless!

 What do you think?
 Are you pom obsessed like me?
 I highly suggest you make your own DIY pom pom wreath!
 You won’t regret it.